 Overview of Dandong

-Dandong is the largest Chinese city to border North Korea, making it the largest hub for business, trade and tourism with North Korea.
-It is located on the southern border between China and North Korea in China’s Liaoning province.
-The borders are divided by the Yalu River which flows from Mt.
-Paektu down to the Yellow Sea (West Sea of Korea).
+Dandong is the busiest and largest hub Chinese city to border North Korea.
+The city mostly focuses on trade and tourism with its communist neighbour which attracts both domestic and foreign tourists.
+The city is uniquely located on the lower border between China and the DPRK in the northeast Chinese province of Liaoning close to the Yellow Sea.
 Dandong is easily reachable by domestic trains and flights within China.

 An Introduction by YPT Guide Rowan Beard